 Figure 21.
-Median residuals as a function of focal plane position in dx (left panel) and dy (right panel) directions are matched in order of descending brightness to the most likely target within a 0.5" radius.
+Median residuals as a function of focal plane position in dx (left panel) and dy (right panel) directions ternal catalogs.
+In both cases, we use a greedy, probabilistic matching algorithm, whereby reference objects 1925 are matched in order of descending brightness to the most likely target within a 0.5'' radius.